-Building your own home presents a lot of choices, but selecting the LOT is one of the most important.
+Building your own home presents a lot of choices, but selecting the lot is one of the most important.
 This decision can be daunting; however, Steiner Homes can guide you in lot selection with the helpful information below or by contacting us.
 Once your choices are narrowed down, our experienced personnel will even do a complimentary lot evaluation to make you aware of factors that could affect your budget in building on a particular site.
-Items to Consider in Selecting Your LOT…

 The need to clear trees and shrubbery off a site is an expense that will depend upon the number and size of trees or shrubs, as well as any unusual circumstances, i.e. a large tree leaning toward a neighbor’s house can affect price.